weizhang280/Getting-and-Cleaning-Data-Course-Project/README.md

 4. Appropriately labels the data set with descriptive variable names.

-        The abbreviated names of featurs can be restored with full words for easy understanding
+        The abbreviated names of features can be restored with full words for easy understanding

         #Note: str_replace_all needs stringr package, install and load to current session